List of national animals

 National animals are important symbols that represent a country's cultural identity, heritage, and natural environment.
-National animals are typically chosen for qualities, such as strength, courage, or resilience, and they reflect the values or historical significance of a nation.
+National animals are typically chosen for qualities, such as strength, courage, or resilience, and they reflect the values or historical, mythological and cultural significance of a nation.
+Recognition of a national animal is typically formalized through legislation or an official document by which the community or collectivity operates.